yuvraj-2503/yuvraj-2503/README.md

 ## About Me

 I'm a 2nd Year Student pursuing **Bachelor in Technology** in **Computer Science And Engineering** 🎓 from **Guru Ghasidas Vishwavidyalaya** 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into **Android** Development 🕸️ and working on an **Open-Source Project**🤓.
+I'm currently into **Competitive Programming** and **Android Development** and working on an **Open-Source Project**🤓.

-I am a **Competitive Programmer**, an **Artificial Intelligence Enthusiast** and an **Open Source Contributor**.
+I am a **Competitive Programmer**, a **Machine Learning Enthusiast** and an **Open Source Contributor**.

 My hobbies include **Reading Tech Magizines**, **Journals** and **Listening Music**.